top of page

 Sessions & Session Descriptions:

-The emerging era of cannabis and cannabinoid research requires optimal post-harvesting processes and product development that maintain consistency, coupled with complete secondary metabolite profiling for different cannabis strains.
-This session will focus on the post-harvest processing of cannabis, including drying, extraction, curing, and analytical studies.
-It seeks to provide cannabis producers with knowledge on novel post-harvest systems and analytical procedures for improved yield and quality.
+The emerging era of cannabis and cannabinoid research requires optimal post-harvesting processes and product development that maintain quality with consistent secondary metabolite profiles for different cannabis accessions.
+Optimized and efficient post-harvest steps can maintain or improve cannabinoid yields.
+With the development of the cannabis 2.0 products, different processing techniques must be explored.
+This session will focus on the postharvest processing of cannabis biomass including drying, extraction, product development, separation techniques, and analytical studies.
+The session seeks to provide knowledge on novel postharvest systems and analytical procedures for improved yield and quality to cannabis producers.

 bottom of page